 The National Flood Insurance Program (NFIP) is the primary source of flood insurance coverage for homeowners and small businesses throughout the United States.
 It is administered under authority of a federal law that is subject to a requirement for periodic reauthorization.
+The current authority is due to expire on September 30, 2017.
 Consequently, in the coming months, Congress is expected to be reviewing the current law and contemplating various changes.